brizolara/brizolara.github.io/README.md

 - `git subtree push --prefix _site origin gh-pages`
 - (Just need to be done once) Inside [repository settings](https://github.com/brizolara/brizolara.github.io/settings), set my GitHub Pages site to be buit from the **gh-pages** branch.

+### On Air

 Voilà.
-My site is up at https://brizolara.github.io/ (if you copy or fork this repository, you have to change the repository name in your [repository settings](https://github.com/brizolara/brizolara.github.io/settings)).
+At this point, this would be available at https://brizolara.github.io/ (and if you copy or fork this repository, you have to change the repository name in your _repository settings_).

+In my case, I'm hosting the website in a custom domain: tiagobrizolara.com.
+For doing that, you can check https://docs.github.com/pt/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site and your hosting service documentation.
+I'm hosting tiagobrizolara.com at _Namecheap_, so [this](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages/) and [this](https://gist.github.com/mapsam/ce60b87eea561ea6bdbf) helped me.

 ## License

-This, Mediumish theme and the countries flags from https://github.com/lipis/flag-icon-css/ have MIT license.
+This, Mediumish theme and the countries flags from https://github.com/lipis/flag-icon-css/ use the MIT license.
 You can read a copy of the license in this repository in [LICENSE.txt](https://github.com/brizolara/brizolara.github.io/blob/master/LICENSE.txt).

 ---